rubenrua/Notes/dev_notes.md

 Ask a programmer to review 10 lines of code, he'll find 10 issues.
 Ask him to do 500 lines and he'll say it looks good.

+There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
+— Tony Hoare

+Rewrites only work if the people involved in the 1.0 are also involved in the 2.0, and thus have the benefit of context + history and understand the accidental complexity in the old system.
+Otherwise, you end up with a second, different 1.0.
+— @kyleve

 El código es como un chiste, si lo explicas es malo.

 You can optimise for execution speed.
 You can optimise for space.
 But the most precious thing you should optimise for is understandability.